3 key takeaways

 How to put freelance work on a resume with Teal

-Teal’s AI Resume Builder is a great fit for job seekers looking to incorporate their freelance experience into their resume.
+Teal’s Resume Builder is a great fit for job seekers looking to incorporate their freelance experience into their resume.

 Just like any traditional work experience, add the job, dates, your role, and your achievements (with impact).

-With Teal you can store your entire career history—including all of your freelance work—in one location.
+With Teal, you can store your entire career history—including all of your freelance work—in one location.
 Then pick and choose what you want to showcase depending on the job you're applying for.

 You can also use the Resume Builder’s AI to boost your resume summary, bullets, and other sections.
-Then cross-check your resume’s effectiveness with the resume checker and brush up any areas that could be improved.
+Then, cross-check your resume’s effectiveness with the resume checker and brush up any areas that could be improved.

 List freelance work on your resume with Teal